Johns Hopkins Institute for NanoBioTechnology

 Q: How large is your organization?

 The Johns Hopkins University has more than 23,000 employees.
 INBT is a virtual center comprised of more than 180 affiliated faculty members across several Johns Hopkins University campuses and the Applied Physics Lab.
-Our director, associate director and five-member administrative support team are located in Maryland Hall at the Homewood campus of The Johns Hopkins University.
+Our director, associate director and five-member administrative support team are located on the Homewood campus of The Johns Hopkins University.

 Q: Please provide a short paragraph outlining the history of your organization.

 INBT was launched on May 15, 2006 with $6 million in funding from NASA and the Howard Hughes Medical Institute.
-INBT was also supported by the schools of engineering, medicine, public health, and arts and sciences and we are governed by an eight-member Executive Committee with representatives from all of these entities.
-In May 2007, we held our first symposium, which attracted more than 100 research posters and 400 attendees.
-Each year since, INBT has continued to grow in faculty affiliations, industry relationships, and the scope of multidisciplinary research.
+INBT was also supported by the schools of engineering, medicine, public health, and arts and sciences and is governed by an eight-member Executive Committee with representatives from all of these entities.

 Q: Explain the role of nanotechnology in the development of your organization or department.